Skip to content

 Figure 7-8 The Best and Worst Structures of Binary Trees

-As shown in Table 7-1, in the best and worst structures, the number of leaf nodes, total number of nodes, and height of the binary tree reach their maximum or minimum values.
+As shown in Table 7-1, in the best and worst structures, the binary tree achieves either maximum or minimum values for leaf node count, total number of nodes, and height.

 Table 7-1 The Best and Worst Structures of Binary Trees